Bhanutejabeeram/flick/README.md

-# Flick for macOS

-## The problem
+The problem

+You give a terminal coding agent like Claude Code or Codex a long task and move on — maybe you open another VS Code tab, switch to Chrome, or start browsing something else.

+Meanwhile, the agent reaches a permission prompt or needs your input and stops completely, waiting for you.

+But you’re never notified.

-You give Claude Code a long job and go do something else.
-You come back ten minutes later and find it has been sitting there almost the whole time, waiting for you to say yes to one command.
+Ten minutes later, you switch back and realize your agent has been sitting there almost the entire time waiting for one approval.

-Or you have four terminal windows open and one of them is blocked on a permission prompt.
-You have no idea which one until you go looking.

-The prompt itself is not the problem.
-The problem is that it lives inside a window you are not looking at, and nothing tells you it is there.
-So either you babysit the terminal, which defeats the point of handing work to an agent, or you walk away and lose ten minutes every time.
+With multiple agents and terminal sessions running, it gets even worse.
+You don’t know which agent is working, which one needs you, or which one has already finished unless you keep checking manually.

+Coding agents should work in the background — you shouldn’t have to babysit your terminal.

-## What Flick does about it
+What Flick does about it

-Flick puts a small icon in your menu bar and watches every Claude Code session you have running.
+Flick lives in your macOS menu bar and gives your terminal coding agents a way to reach you.

-When one of them stops to ask permission, you get a notification with the exact command it wants to run.
-You can approve it, deny it, or type a reply, straight from the notification or the menu bar.
-You never have to find the right window first.
-When a session finishes and goes idle, you hear about that too, which is the other half of the problem.

-If Flick is not running, or something goes wrong inside it, Claude Code just prompts you in the terminal like it always did.
-It cannot get in the way.

-Status: **v1, Claude Code adapter working end to end.** Codex and the PTY fallback are designed for but not built (see [Roadmap](#roadmap)).
+The moment an agent needs permission or input, Flick notifies you and shows exactly what it’s waiting for.

+Approve it, deny it, or reply directly from Flick — without switching back to your terminal or hunting through different windows.

+When an agent finishes, Flick lets you know that too.

+You keep doing your thing.
+Flick brings you back only when your agents need you.

 ## Install